Neryss/rainfall/level2/resources/notes.md

 aaaabbbbccccddddeeeeffffgggghhhhiiiijjjjkkkkllllmmmmnnnnooooppppJ����
 ```

-Here we can notice that the buffer is 64 chars long.
+Here we can see that the buffer is 64 chars long.
 Nice we found one of the components!

 So we need to find the return address and where it is located compared to our buffer.
 To do that we will use the same technique we used to find the size of our buffer such as: